40net-cloud/fortigate-aws-autoscale-terraform/README.md

 - Autoscaling in AWS
 - Implementing autoscaling on FortiGate

+#### Additional resources
-When you are familiar with the solution, you can get additional info [Getting Started](./documentation/Getting_started.md)<br>
+- When you are familiar with the solution, you can get additional info [Getting Started](./documentation/Getting_started.md)<br>
-There is also a workshop available [here](https://fortinetcloudcse.github.io/FortiGate-AWS-Autoscale-TEC-Workshop/)<br>
+- There is also a workshop available [https://fortinetcloudcse.github.io/FortiGate-AWS-Autoscale-TEC-Workshop](https://fortinetcloudcse.github.io/FortiGate-AWS-Autoscale-TEC-Workshop/)<br>
-The official repository container the Terraform modules nad exaples are [https://github.com/fortinet/terraform-aws-cloud-modules](https://github.com/fortinet/terraform-aws-cloud-modules) <br>
+- The official repository container the Terraform modules and examples are [https://github.com/fortinet/terraform-aws-cloud-modules](https://github.com/fortinet/terraform-aws-cloud-modules) <br>

 ## Solution Overview